zhou-shuaihang/zhou-shuaihang.github.io/_pages/about.md

 Hi, welcome to my homepage!

-I am a 4th-year undergraduate student at Beijing Normal University, majoring in statistics.
-And I am also an incoming Ph.D. student in statistics at the University of Florida this fall.
-I am currently working on my undergraduate thesis under the supervision of Prof. [Gaorong Li](http://stat.bnu.edu.cn/ywjl/247618.htm) at [School of Statistics of Beijing Normal University](http://stat.bnu.edu.cn).
+I am a first year PhD student in the Department of Statistics at University of Florida.
+Previously, I received my bachelor's degree from Beijing Normal University in 2023, advised by Professor [Gaorong Li](http://stat.bnu.edu.cn/ywjl/247618.htm) at [School of Statistics of Beijing Normal University](http://stat.bnu.edu.cn).

 Feel free to contact me if you would like to connect!